Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Further along on the left is the Church of St. Barbara, dedicated to Sitt Barbara—as the legend goes, was murdered by the Roman Governor for preaching the gospel in the 3rd Century.

 It is believed that the site of the synagogue is where the box of baby Moses was found.
 The synagogue was originally a church that the Copts sold to the Jews to be able to pay the taxes levied by Muslim rulers in the reign of Ahmed Ibn Tulun.
 Many restorations and renovations took place to the synagogue.
 The present status of the synagogue dates back to 1892.

 Khan El Khalili Bazaar

 labyrinth of the Khan el Khalili.
-The Khan dates back to the 14th century, when it was a mere caravanserai – a large inn providing accommodation for caravans.
+The Khan dates back to the 14th century when it was a mere caravanserai – a large inn providing accommodation for caravans.
 Over the centuries it has grown into an enormous bazaar.
 It is still a popular shopping area, though many of the shops are dedicated to tourist-oriented items.
-There is anything and everything here – jewellery, copper and brass items, woodwork, odd Pharaonic goodies, fabrics, carpets, glassware and spices.
+There are anything and everything here – jewelry, copper and brass items, woodwork, odd Pharaonic goodies, fabrics, carpets, glassware, and spices.
 Quality varies, and in most shops, bargaining is mandatory.
 Several good restaurants and coffee shops are scattered throughout the area.
-A two hundred year old coffee shop, Fishawy’s, is a must for a cup of tea and a sheesha (water pipe).
+A two-hundred-year-old coffee shop, Fishawy’s, is a must for a cup of tea and a sheesha (water pipe).
 The Naguib Mahfouz Cafe offers good Egyptian food in a clean and peaceful atmosphere.